SanCor Cooperativas Unidas Limitada: Navigating Financial Challenges in the Argentine Dairy Industry

 SanCor has faced substantial labor disputes due to unpaid wages and protracted salary negotiations, complicating its operational stability.
 Despite securing international export agreements, these efforts have not yet improved its financial health.
 A notable event was the suspension of a planned auction of over 400 metric tons of cheese, which underscored ongoing operational challenges.

 Additionally, SanCor is under judicial scrutiny, facing asset inhibition and travel restrictions on its board members.
 The company is under investigation for failing to deposit mandatory pension and health insurance contributions, totaling over $1.6 billion, from February 2020 to January 2024.
+The SanCor plant in Sunchales, which is inactive due to the ongoing bankruptcy process, experienced a fire that was contained by local firefighters.

 Company Plans